Artemis1096/Unthinkable-Solution-Assignment/README.md

 **Contributing**
 - Fork the repo and open a branch for your change: `feature/your-change`.
 - Open a pull request and include a short description of the change and how to test it.

-**License & Contact**
-- Add your preferred license to the repository root (e.g., `LICENSE`).
-- For questions, open an issue or contact the maintainer.

----

-If you'd like, I can:
-- add a small `npm` script that runs client and server concurrently,
-- or add an Express static-serving route and a single `start` script for production.
-Tell me which option you prefer and I will implement it.